ClanCats/Hydrahon/README.md

 **single column result**

-Sometimes you just need one value for that we have the column function
+Sometimes you just need one value, for that we have the column function

 ```php
 $users->select()->where('name', 'johanna')->column('age');